ZKP and recursive SNARKs

 Validators produce a proof at each election macro block.
 Since the validators list remains the same in each epoch, it’s plausible to skip proofs of the batches within an epoch.
 Each election macro block contains a proof that proves that the last epoch was correctly constructed.

-The light node synchronizes to the chain by requesting a proof that returns:
+Light and full nodes synchronize to the chain by requesting a proof that returns:

-• The last election macro block.
+- The last election macro block

-• The proof that the chain is valid between the genesis block to the most recent election macro block.
+- The proof that the chain is valid between the genesis block to the most recent election macro block

 To understand the technical part of circuits, check our GitHub repository.